• Skip to primary navigation

 Double Chocolate Energy Bites

-Double chocolate energy bites are perfect for anytime that your sweet tooth or hunger craving needs a fix from something that is actually good for you.
-These tasty energy bites are made with fiber rich oats and ground flax seeds and are held together with chocolate peanut butter and honey.
-Mini chocolate chips are added to boost the chocolate indulgence!
+Double chocolate energy bites are perfect for any time that your sweet tooth or hunger craving needs a fix from something that is actually good for you.
+These tasty morsels are made with fiber-rich oats and ground flaxseeds and are held together with chocolate peanut butter and honey.
+I added mini chocolate chips to boost the chocolate indulgence!

 5 from 6 votes